Number Recognition Game- SMASH

 I mark a tally for double questions.

-The student who figures out the number wins, and I show them my number I pulled.
+The student who figures out the number wins, and I show them the number I pulled.

 YES- they love that job!
 Isn’t it funny!?!